viorel8/Trading-Cloud/README.md

 	>**NOTE:** Please make sure that you review all the versions of this indicator and chose the best one that fets your neds.
 	> &#10240;

-## Monday Scirpt V5
+## Monday Script V5

 ### Description

+* introducing alers
 * Monday Opening Range, Days of week, Max volume calculated from the weekly start, gives weekly and daily candle, included ltf poc within Max M5-M20 candle.
-* Added alerts and auto trade setup and poc zone with ob.

 ### Indicator preview